The same year, the route was extended to Menomonie from Red Cedar Junction.

 In addition, the span features vertical endposts, extremely rare for railroad trusses, especially of this size.

 The builder listed is Morse Bridge Company, of Youngstown Ohio.
-This company was only in business between 1878 and 1888, meaning the truss must date between these dates.
+This company was only in business between 1878 and 1888, meaning the reinforcement pieces would've been built at this time.

-The 6 panel, pin connected truss features a very decorative portal bracing.
+The 6 panel, pin connected truss features a very decorative button style portal bracing.
+With the match in dimensions and design, it is presumed that the smaller truss span was relocated from Spring Green.

 The bridge rests on a combination of wooden and concrete substructures.